Aritra4568/wassap/Readme.md

-## introduction
+## Introduction
-WASSUP is a GUI based chating app devloped in python.
+WASSUP is a GUI based offline and online chating app devloped in python.

 ## Requirements